cztomczak/phpdesktop/README.md

 ## Sponsors

 If you would like to sponsor PHP Desktop development efforts and see your company logo with a link here then please contact Czarek.
 Long term sponsorships are welcome, Czarek would love to spend more time on developing this project, but he can't afford doing so in his free time anymore.
-He already spent hundreds of hours developing this project for free.
+He already put hundreds of hours developing this project for free.
 Complete github statistics are available in this topic on the Forum: [[ANN] Call for sponsors](https://groups.google.com/d/topic/phpdesktop/1T7jictpJ5M/discussion).

 ## Fundings for new features